kthpanor/vlxman/docs/installation.md

 To avoid clashes between dependencies, we recommend to always use a [virtual enviroment](https://docs.python.org/3/tutorial/venv.html).

-(with-anaconda)=
+(with-conda)=
-### Installing using Anaconda
+### Installing using conda

-[Anaconda](https://www.anaconda.com/products/individual) and the software packaged on the [conda-forge](https://conda-forge.org/) channel provide build isolation and greatly simplify the installation of VeloxChem.
+[Conda](https://docs.conda.io/en/latest/) and the software packaged on the [conda-forge](https://conda-forge.org/) channel provide build isolation and greatly simplify the installation of VeloxChem.

 - Move to the folder containing the source code: